 Generally, the gyroscope and acceleration biases are needed for accurate inertial modeling.
 They are both modeled as random walks and estimated as part of IMU states.
-It is a common practice to estimate biases online in VINS such as Jones and Soatto (2011), Kelly and Sukhatme (2011), Leutenegger et al. (2015) and Mourikis and Roumeliotis (2007).
+It is a common practice to estimate biases online in VINS such as [39], [21], [12] and [8].

-Besides these biases, the IMU intrinsic parameters - including the scale correction and axis misalignment for gyroscope and accelerometer, the rotation from gyroscope or accelerometer frame to IMU frame, and the gravity sensitivity - also need to be calibrated offline or online, especially for low-cost inertial sensors.
-Bristeau et al. (2011) calibrated the IMU's scale correction and axis misalignment for aerial vehicles by solving a least squares problem with known special sensor motions.
-Xiao et al. (2019) improved the IMU pre-integration (Forster et al. 2017) to incorporate the IMU intrinsic parameters in a keyframe based VINS algorithm for online self-calibration.
-Jung et al. (2020) studied IMU intrinsic calibration within multi-state constrained Kalman filter (MSCKF) by using a stereo camera and an IMU sensor, where they also examined the inertial calibration results under planar and random motions.
+Besides these biases, the IMU intrinsic parameters - including the scale correction and axis misalignment for gyroscope and accelerometer, the rotation from gyroscope or accelerometer frame to IMU frame, and the g-sensitivity - also need to be calibrated offline or online, especially for low-cost inertial sensors.
+[40] calibrated the IMU's scale correction and axis misalignment for aerial vehicles by solving a least squares problem with known special sensor motions.
+[41] improved the IMU pre-integration [13] to incorporate the IMU intrinsic parameters in a keyframe based VINS algorithm for online self-calibration.
+[42] studied IMU intrinsic calibration within multi-state constrained Kalman filter (MSCKF) by using a stereo camera and an IMU sensor, where they also examined the inertial calibration results under planar and random motions.

-Building upon our prior work (Yang et al. 2020b), in which we have investigated online IMU intrinsic calibration with the minimal sensor configuration of a single IMU and a monocular camera and compared the performance of four different IMU intrinsic model variants in VINS, in this work, we study 18 different IMU intrinsic model variants which can encompass or be equivalent to most published IMU models for inertial navigation and perform online self-calibration.
+Building upon our prior work [19], in which we have investigated online IMU intrinsic calibration with the minimal sensor configuration of a single IMU and a monocular camera and compared the performance of four different IMU intrinsic model variants in VINS, in this work, we study 18 different IMU intrinsic model variants which can encompass or be equivalent to most published IMU models for inertial navigation and perform online self-calibration.
 Comprehensive degenerate motion analysis, which can cause online self-calibration to fail, is also provided.